shellyk22/Hemitube_finale/Hemitube4/wiki/README.md

 # The reccomendation algorithm
 The algorithm gets a username am dvideo id and returns the reccomended videos according to the video you watched (and according to the videos other peaople watched).
-For example, if a watched the videos that their id's are 1-5, and the user Israel watched 5-10, so if a new user will watch video number 5, it will reaive from the reccomendation algorithm the videos 1-10 (akk the videos that people who watched video 5 watched as well).
+For example, if a watched the videos that their id's are 1-5, and the user Israel watched 5-10, so if a new user will watch video number 5, it will reaive from the reccomendation algorithm the videos 1-10 (those are the videos that people who watched video 5 watched as well).